filecoin-project/phase2-attestations/README.md

 3. Build the Rust crate containing Filecoin's circuits and the phase2 CLI binary [`rust-fil-proofs`](https://github.com/filecoin-project/rust-fil-proofs)

 ```
+# On Ubuntu, you will need to have the `build-essential` package and OpenCL header files installed.
+$ sudo apt update
+$ sudo apt install build-essential ocl-icd-opencl-dev

-# Check and install missing dependencies:
+# Check for and install missing dependencies:
 $ which <git, ssh, tmux, rsync, b2sum, gpg>

 # Install rustup (https://rustup.rs):
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-# Select choice: 1)
+# Select choice: "1"
 $ source $HOME/.cargo/env

-# Build the phase2 binary:
+# Build the phase2-cli binary:
 $ git clone https://github.com/filecoin-project/rust-fil-proofs.git
 $ cd rust-fil-proofs
 $ git checkout phase2-cli-mainnet
 $ RUSTFLAGS="-C target-cpu=native" cargo build --release --bin=phase2
-# On Ubuntu, this may require you to install the build-essential package and OpenCL header files:
-# $ sudo apt update
-# $ sudo apt install build-essential ocl-icd-opencl-dev
 $ cp target/release/phase2 .
 ```

-## Participation Instructions
+## Adding a Contribution

-At the start of the participant's time window they will recieve a URL from which to download the previous participant's Phase2 parameters.
+At the start of the participant's time window they will recieve a URL from which to download the previous participant's phase2 parameters.

 For non-China based participants, an AWS S3 link to the parameters will be provided.
 For China based participants, a link to a JDCloud hosted copy of the parameters will be provided. **All phase2 files should be downloaded into the `rust-fil-proofs` directoy that was cloned.**

+China-based participants will be given a URL and shell command to download the previous participant's phase2 parameters file.
+Participant's located outside of China will have access to an S3 bucket from which they can download the previous participant's phase2 parameters file.

-Once the phase2 file has been downloaded, the participant should check its blake2 digest against the file's published digest.
+Once the phase2 file has been downloaded, the participant should check that its blake2 digest matches the file's published digest.

 ```
 $ tmux new -s phase2
 $ b2sum <downloaded phase2 file>
 ```

-After the downloaded file's digest has been verified, the participant runs the phase2 contribution code. **You will be asked to randomly mash your keyboard upon running the contribution code, press enter when you have finihsed.** Keyboard mashing is not the only source of contribution entropy.
-The remainder of your contribution stage will require no further interaction beyond occasionally monitoring the phase2 process.
+After the file's digest has been checked, the participant runs the phase2 contribution code. **You will be asked to randomly press your keyboard at the start of the contribution process, press enter when you have finihsed.** The remainder of your contribution stage will require no further interaction beyond monitoring the phase2 process for completion.

 ```
+# If you exited the above "phase2" tmux session, reattach to it before running `./phase2 contribute`.
-$ tmux attach -t phase2
+[$ tmux attach -t phase2]

+# You will be asked to randomly press your keyboard.
 $ RUST_BACKTRACE=1 ./phase2 contribute <downloaded phase2 file>
-# Randomly press keyboard.
 ```

 The contribution program will write three files to the `rust-fil-proofs` directory:

 1. The phase2 params file containing your contribution (has no file extension)
 2. A `.log` file containing a copy of the text written to stdout and stderr by `./phase2 contribute`.
 This log file file contains the time take for each stage of the contribution process.
 This file should not contain any information that identifies the participant, if it does please edit it.
 The `.log` file does not contain any secret information with respect to the phase2 contribution process that the participant ran.
 3. A `.contrib` file containing the hash of the participant's contribution.
 This hash should be made public.